kerthcet/homepage/themes/smigle/site/content/posts/principles_i_learned_my_life.md

 7. Chase growth, not comfort.
 This makes you different from the ordinary.

+8. Persistence is also a gift.
+All your efforts will pay off one day.

-8. Take good care of your family.
+9. Take good care of your family.
 They're the backbone of your life.

-9. Life is a marathon.
-Stay at the table, and your moment will come.

 10. Unify knowledge and action.
 Or the other nine principles are meaningless.